 LetsGetChecked’s at-home Colon Cancer Screening Test allows people to take their test from the comfort of their own homes, engaging them outside the traditional healthcare setting.
 As no on-site appointment is necessary, this easy and convenient screening method can help health plans and providers expand outreach to at-risk individuals who might otherwise not receive the preventive care they need.
 With broader screening access and higher engagement, at-home testing can help address colorectal cancer disparities to help individuals identify their risk and ultimately improve their health outcomes.

 Together, we can expand screening access and close gaps in care to promote health equity and ensure that people receive the quality healthcare they deserve.
 LetsGetChecked has partnered with some of the top healthcare providers and health plans in the country to improve access to quality healthcare, drive higher engagement, and produce better health outcomes.
-Contact us today or sign up for our monthly newsletter to get curated insights from our team of experts, event invitations, and industry news you can use.

 - https://www.cdc.gov/mmwr/volumes/65/wr/mm6538a6.htm#:~:text=Despite these increases%2C in 2015,and Hispanic (47.4%25) adults